-We recommend that any volunteer-managed clubs or venues not in a position to operate within the guidelines may consider engaging a qualified Coach or operator to manage the limited tennis operations.
+We recommend that any volunteer-managed clubs or venues not in a position to operate within the guidelines or in a position to develop a robust COVID Safety Plan consider engaging a qualified Coach or operator to manage and oversee tennis operations.

-Any volunteer clubs considering re-opening should make use of the Tennis NSW Return 2 Tennis resources which are available here.
+Any volunteer clubs considering re-opening should make use of the Tennis NSW Return To Tennis resources which are available here.

-Should the club or venue be comfortable that a suitably qualified Coach or operator can effectively maintain tennis activities at the venue, then the following guidelines should be observed:
+Should the club or venue be comfortable that they can effectively maintain tennis activities at the venue, then the following guidelines should be observed: